vanix/vanix.github.io/_posts/2025-05-19-Warcraft-Rumble-Onyxia-All-Leaders-Guide-en.md

 - **Healer**: Shaman or Priestess.
 (Use Shaman if you need armor, Priestess if gold is tight)
 - **Home Defense**: Skeleton Party (few setups don't need it).
 - **Whelp Clear**: Witch Doctor or Gryphon Rider or Firehammer or Drake or Troll.
 (For low levels, I recently like Witch Doctor + Vulture)
-- **Other**: Excavator or Faerie Dragon or spells or other minis you find useful (use Excavator if low on gold, Faerie Dragon for resistance)
+- **Other**: Bandit or Faerie Dragon or spells or other minis you find useful (use Bandit if low on gold, Faerie Dragon for resistance)

 ## 【Phased Strategy】